 While the goal of any call center is a happy and satisfied customer, the way to achieve this differs in either case.

-In an inbound call center, customers will be calling in with either queries, doubts, complaints, or suggestions where he needs the assistance of agents.
-The agents will help him resolve this.
+In an inbound call center, customers will be calling in with either questions, doubts, complaints, or suggestions where he or she needs the assistance of agents.
+The agents will help the customer resolve any concerns they may have.
 The customers’ need for service is high, and closing the interaction positively is more in the agent’s control.

 Conversely, in an outbound process, the agents call the customer.
 It may be for sales, payments, updates, offers, or renewals on products or services.
 The customer may or may not be receptive, as his need for the same is not verified.
 Neither is the time of contact at his convenience.
 As a result, success rates are lower.